Towards a unified treatment of $\Delta S=0$ parity violation in low-energy nuclear processes: Perspectives from comparisons with experiment

 \section{Perspectives from comparisons with experiment}

 In what follows we consider how the results of Sec.~\ref{sec:IV} compare with the outcomes of hadronic parity violation experiments with nucleons and nuclei.
 We anticipate that our results may be most closely suited to studies of hadronic parity violation in few-body systems, though we also consider more complex nuclear systems, comparing, in particular, our $h_\pi^1$ result to a precise limit extracted from a search for parity violation in the radiative decay of excited-state $^{18}$F~\cite{Page:1987ak}.
-Finally, following earlier work~\cite{Haxton:2013aca,Gardner2017paradigm}, we use the DDH potential~\cite{Desplanques:1979hn} to evaluate the Danilov parameters and compare them with the outcomes of low-energy experiments, particularly those from parity-violating proton-proton scattering.
+Finally, following earlier work~\cite{Haxton:2013aca,Gardner2017paradigm}, we use the DDH potential~\cite{Desplanques:1979hn}, based on one-meson exchange, to evaluate the Danilov parameters and compare them with the outcomes of low-energy experiments, particularly those from parity-violating proton-proton scattering.
+We regard these computations as rough estimates, to be checked against the predictions of a large $N_c$ analysis and that may serve as guidance in determining the limitations of the DDH potential.

 Comparing with the constraints on the parity-violating vector-meson-nucleon coupling constants that emerge from the combined analysis of the ${\vec n} p \to d \gamma$~\cite{NPDGamma:2018vhh} and ${\vec n}\, ^3{\rm He} \to p\, ^3{\rm H}$~\cite{n3He:2020zwd} experiments, within the theoretical framework of Ref.~\cite{Viviani:2010qt}, we have $h_\pi^1 = (2.6 \pm 1.2_{\rm stat} \pm 0.2_{\rm sys})\times 10^{-7}$~\cite{NPDGamma:2018vhh}, and $h_{\rho-\omega} \equiv h_\rho^0 + 0.605 h_\omega^0 - 0.605 h_\rho^1 -1.316 h_\omega^1 + 0.026 h_\rho^2 =(-17.0 \pm 6.56)\times 10^{-7}$~\cite{n3He:2020zwd}, for which we compute